oci-hpc/oci-hpc-runbook-parabricks/README.md

 Parabricks is a is a computational framework supporting genomics applications from DNA to RNA.
 It is GPU-based solution that speeds up the process of analyzing whole genomes–all 3 billion base pairs in human chromosomes–from days to under an hour.
 Parabricks can be used to establish patterns in protein folding, protein-ligand binding, and cell membrane transport, making it a very useful application for drug research and discovery.

-Gromacs supports running on CPU's or GPU's and supports parallel processing.
-It was developed by the University of Gronigen and is now maintained by various contributors around the world.
-More information can be found here.
+Parabricks supports running on GPU's and supports parallel processing.
+It began as an Ann Arbor, Michigan-based startup and is now part of the NVIDIA Healthcare team.
+More information can be found [here](https://www.nvidia.com/en-us/healthcare/clara-parabricks/).

 # Architecture
 The architecture for this runbook is simple, a single machine running inside of an OCI VCN with a public subnet.